(D44.0) Neoplasm of uncertain or unknown behaviour: thyroid gland

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the symptoms and improve the patient's overall health.
+Main goal of the treatment: To reduce the size of the neoplasm and monitor for any changes in the thyroid gland.

 Icon